buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

     .. py:attribute:: workdir

-        workdir override for the step.
+        Implemented as a property.

-    .. py:method:: getWorkdir()
+        Workdir where actions of the step are happening.

-        This method returns the workdir where actions of the step are happening.
         The workdir is by order of priority

-        * workdir of the step, if defined
+        * workdir of the step, if defined via constructor argument

         * workdir of the BuildFactory (itself defaults to 'build').